 Azelaic acid cream is a good option too.

-Using Melaquin AM and Melaquin PM for pigmentation
+Using Melarase AM and Melarase PM for pigmentation

-I would recommend Melaquin AM and Melaquin PM as an option for difficult PIH pigmentation on the face.
+I would recommend Melarase AM and Melarase PM as an option for difficult PIH pigmentation on the face.

 Pigment on skine from bleaching cream